gouravone/three.js/README.md

 # Three.js - Javascript 3D Library

 This is a sample work to demonstrate Three.js.
+This POC is based on [this project](https://github.com/santosharron/3D-car-model).

 # Getting Started